A new derivation of the finite $N$ master loop equation for lattice Yang-Mills: Proof of the main theorem

 \section{Proof of the main theorem}

 The proof of Theorem~\ref{theo:main} is based on the It\^o formula applied to $W_{s}$ according to the dynamics \eqref{eq:YM}.
-The master theorem for $\phi(s)$ is obtained by normalizing and taking expected value.
+We consider initial datum distributed according to $\mu_{\Lambda, N, \beta}$, so that the solution is stationary in law, c.f.
+Lemma \ref{lem:inv}.
+The master loop equation for $\phi(s)$ is obtained by normalizing and taking expected value.
 The nonlinear drift of the SDE yields the deformation and expansion terms, while the It\^o correction leads to the splitting, twisting and merger terms, in addition to a multiple of $W_{s}$, which combined with $c_\mfg$ part gives the left-hand side of the master loop equation \eqref{e:master}.

 We recall from \cite[Sec.~2]{Cha} and \cite[Sec.~2]{Jafar} the following notation and definitions.